saumaypaul20/instagram-dm-contact/Readme.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following.

 ```bash
 pip install selenium